 Our research broadly falls within the realm of transportation systems analysis and planning.
-We take core methodological skills (resource allocation under uncertainty, econometrics, and network equilibrium models) and apply them to a wide range of multimodal transportation problems.
+We take core methodological skills (optimization, econometrics, and network modeling) and apply them to a wide range of multimodal transportation problems.
 We use quantitative methods to address strategic planning and resource allocation problems, and to understand how engineering analysis can be used to inform critical policy decisions.
 We are primarily interested in modeling transportation systems on a macroscopic level, to understand operational features, two-way interactions of supply and demand, and potential impacts of new policy paradigms.
 We like to cross modal boundaries - we are interested in understanding the structures and interactions of multiple modes.

 Our goal is to help build an efficient, resilient, safe, and ultimately, sustainable infrastructure future.
 However, we must first pursue a more profound understanding of the operational characteristics of the current system to apply appropriate innovations.
 Huge transportation investments are often made without a clear understanding of the potential outcomes of these investments.
 The problems are not always immediately tangible, and there are immense institutional and sociological barriers impeding comprehensive long-term planning.
 Our research group aims to develop primary strategic planning toolboxes, to showcase the importance of data-driven methodological advancement in systems analysis for resilient and efficient multimodal transportation.

 - Multimodal and intermodal transportation;